 A pass/cross that is instrumental in creating a goal-scoring opportunity, for example a corner or free-kick to a player who then assists an attempt, a chance-creating through ball or cross into a dangerous position.

-A blocked shot is defined as any clear attempt to score that:
+A Blocked Shot is defined as an attempt to score including:

-• Is going on target and is blocked by an outfield player, where there are other defenders or a goalkeeper behind the blocker.
+• An attempt on target Blocked by an outfield player, where other defenders or a Goalkeeper are behind the Blocker.

-Includes shots blocked unintentionally by the shooter’s own team mate.
+• Incorporates shots Blocked unintentionally by the shooter’s own teammate.

-Clearances off the line by an opposition player (last line blocks) are counted as shots on target and do not get counted as a blocked shot.
+• Clearances off the line by an opposition player (last line Blocks) are classified as Shots on Target and not as a Blocked Shot.

 A calculation of Shots on target divided by all shots (excluding blocked attempts and own goals).